glycoinfo/www/README.md

-# glycoinfo.org
+# Glycoinfomatics-oriented Resources Site

-Glycoinfo.org is a web site for glycoinformaticians.
+* Web site for glycoinformaticians.

-This web site provides a resources for glycoscience research.
+** This web site provides a resources for glycoscience research.